-Data mesh inherits from a number of genetic influences: It overlaps with data marts, domain-driven design (DDD), microservices, and event streaming.
+To understand how data mesh works, we need to understand its four principles: data marts, domain-driven design (DDD), microservices, and event stream processing.
 Data mesh has its own unique set of four principles, however.
 You need to specifically adhere to these principles in order to gain its benefits.

 The four principles are all technology agnostic, so they don't confine you to Java or Apache Kafka® or relational databases.
 A good way to think about data mesh is to frame the problem that it solves: a well-implemented data mesh lets you scale a data architecture in both a technological sense and an organizational sense.
 So data mesh is flexible in the sense that it lets you add more compute when necessary, but also in the sense that as a business evolves and changes and grows—along with the things that people want out of the data—it can accommodate them.